These Are a Few of My Favorite Things

 It’s hard and it will be trial and error but try delicately to share your journey with a few people.
 I’ve failed a number of times and it hurts—but in healing you fail and in failing you heal.

 For me it was very hard to even express to my own self let alone someone else what was going on inside of me.
 It takes time to get clear.
 But try.
 And try writing a few paragraphs to rehearse what you would say or send to someone.

 Trust your gut; some people will make you feel like it’s easy to talk.
 Others won’t.
 Go with the easy people--they get it and you.
-And once you find a few of these people hold onto them like the gold that they are; smart and empathetic people are beautiful and rare and precious gifts.
+And once you find a few of these people hold onto them like the gold that they are.
+Smart and empathetic people are beautiful and rare and precious gifts.

-This can be challenging, especially since healing from dissociative disorders seems to come with a lot of flow, but try and not overstay your welcome; our stories are intense and sometimes hard for people to take in.
+This can be challenging, especially since healing from dissociative disorders seems to come with a lot of flow, but try and not overstay your welcome.
+Our stories are intense and sometimes hard for people to take in.
 Small doses and reciprocal exchange will deepen the friendship in every way.

-I've been actively on this journey for over four years now and I do not have many people that know about it; so it's not easy to find folks.
+I've been actively on this journey for around seven years now and I do not have many people that know about it; so it's not easy to find folks.
 The few people I have let in I have learned to do updates with them when the time feels right--and reciprocal--an even exchange of their news and life.
 I was sharing a lot more in the beginning but as I've healed a bit more I am able to hold more of it on my own and can wait longer to share.

 If you have a supportive partner it's similar; you will lean on him or her more in the beginning but as you get better, like anything else, the intensity will lessen.